-Accessing Files From Your Home Drive (U Drive) from a Podium (Classroom) or Lab Computer
+ARCHIVE - Accessing Files From Your Home Drive (U Drive) from a Podium (Classroom) or Lab Computer

-Instructions for accessing files from your home drive on a classroom or lab PC or Mac.
+This document details instructions for accessing files from your home drive on a classroom or lab PC or Mac.

 - Log on to the PC or Mac with your Rice NetID username and password.